 Please note that online registration for each week of camp closes a week before the start of camp, at midnight on the previous Monday.
 However there may still be spots available.
 If the cut-off for registration has passed, you may email the Arboretum to inquire: arboretum@humber.ca

-Every week at Humber Arboretum Nature Camps includes nature walks, art & ecology, all-ages games, and swimming.
+Every week at Humber Arboretum Nature Camps includes nature walks, art and storytelling, all-ages games, and swimming.
 Weekly themes inspire other activities.

 Get to know your furry, feathered, finned, and scaly neighbours with this week devoted to urban wildlife.
 We’ll look at the unique survival strategies of animals living in the city, imagine what it’s like to be those animals, learn how to identify animal tracks and signs, and of course go out and see if we can spot some of the deer, groundhogs, chipmunks, frogs, hawks, and many others who call the Arboretum home.